ndrx-io/php-skeleton/README.md

 [![Build Status][ico-ndrx]][link-ndrx]

-**Skeleton usage:** Do not fork this repository to create a real package, [https://github.com/ndrx-io/php-skeleton/archive/master.zip](download last release) and use the folder as base for your package/project.
+**Skeleton usage:** Do not fork this repository to create a real package, [download last release](https://github.com/ndrx-io/php-skeleton/archive/master.zip) and use the folder as base for your package/project.

 Then replace ```:author_name``` ```:author_username``` ```:author_website``` ```:author_email``` ```:package_name``` ```:package_description``` with their correct values in [README.md](README.md), [CHANGELOG.md](CHANGELOG.md), [CONTRIBUTING.md](CONTRIBUTING.md), [LICENSE.md](LICENSE.md) and [composer.json](composer.json) files, then delete this line.